Dublin county football team: Management team

+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.

-Recent call-ups

-The following players have also been called up to the Dublin panel, with their most recent game supplied.

 Supporters

 Dublin supporters are commonly known as The Dubs, and in the 1970s as Heffo's army.

 While songs are still popular with the Dublin fans they tend to be Dublin-centric, such as "Molly Malone" and "Dublin in the Rare Old Times", or focus on the team itself, singing "Come on You Boys in Blue".

 The Hill 16 end in Croke Park is an area for which many Dubs hold a special affection and it is not uncommon to see the Hill filled entirely with Dubs.
 Dublin supporters have been known to chant "Hill 16 is Dublin only" as a humorous jibe at supporters from rival teams.

 The Dublin team are sometimes called The Jacks, with the ladies called The Jackies.
 These names came from a shortening of the word Jackeen.